smalaca/training-center-microservices/documentation/architecture-decision-record/records/0009-outbox-pattern-for-training-offer-service.md

 ### Outbox Pattern

-* When a service needs to publish an event, it first stores the event in an "outbox" table within its own database as part of the same transaction that updates the service's state.
+* When the Training Offer service needs to publish an event, it first stores the event in an "outbox" table within its own database as part of the same transaction that updates the service's state.
 * A separate process periodically polls the outbox table for unpublished events, publishes them to the message broker, and marks them as published.
 * This ensures that the database update and event creation are atomic, and the event will eventually be published even if there are temporary failures.

 ### Direct Publishing

-* Services publish events directly to the message broker after updating their database.
+* The service publishes events directly to the message broker after updating its database.
 * This approach is simpler but can lead to inconsistencies if the event publishing fails after the database update succeeds.

 ### Two-Phase Commit